Sound-Spelling Wall Cards

 Students should be able to understand the sound (phoneme) and the way it is written down (grapheme).

-The Sound-Wall Cards can be divided into 7 sections.
-I keep the organization simple:
+The Sound-Wall Cards can be divided into the following sections.

 R-Controlled Vowel Sounds